Eisenhower Matrix for Entrepreneurs

 DELEGATE

-• Respond to every 'collaboration' request on LinkedIn
+• Respond to collaboration requests from strangers on LinkedIn

 SKIP IF NEEDED

-• Chasing every new 'shiny object' business idea without validation
+• Chasing new business ideas without validating current one

-• Arguing with strangers in online business forums
+• Engaging in unproductive debates in online forums

 That's a lot to remember!